aantsa/Cabin-booking-system/README.md

 # Cabin booking system
 Booking software for cabins.
 This was a group project for our school course.
+This was made with Java and MySQL was used for the database.

 ## Getting Started
 In order to run this project, you need MySQL and any java editors.
 Start by downloading all the files in this repository and